List of ISO 639-2 codes

 ISO 639 is a set of international standards that lists short codes for language names.
 The following is a complete list of three-letter codes defined in part two (ISO 639-2) of the standard, including the corresponding two-letter (ISO 639-1) codes where they exist.

+Codes

 Where two ISO 639-2 codes are given in the table, the one with the asterisk is the bibliographic code (B code) and the other is the terminological code (T code).

 Entries in the Scope column distinguish: